 Although hot water is known to dehydrate the skin, many people think showers are better than baths in the skin department, but that’s actually not the case.
 The difference between the two bathing methods is that you can add essential oils, magnesium salts, oatmeal, honey etc. to moisturise and replenish the skin in the tub.
 Just don’t forget to slather on the lotion to lock in the moisture when you get out!

 5. Baths are good stress relievers

 If you’re like us, a good bath is an instant stress reliever.
-A warm bath is one of the most powerful self-care options to calm, centre and quiet the mind, forcing you to stop multitasking and take a few precious moments for your self.
+A warm bath is one of the most powerful self-care options to calm, center and quiet the mind, forcing you to stop multitasking and take a few precious moments for your self.
 According to Healthline, increasing your body temperature can improve circulation, calm your nervous system, detoxify your body, and release endorphins.
 These endorphins make you feel good and can get rid of the stress that builds up throughout the day.

 There you have it - five reasons to be taking baths this winter!
 A bath with magnesium chloride flakes feels amazing as the aches and strains dissolve away.
 When you add your salts to warm bath water, it is very easily assimilated and metabolised by the body, meaning you are topping up your optimal magnesium levels at the same time.
 A lot less is required to produce much greater benefits - some which include relaxation, reduced inflammation, aid in muscle and nerve function, and detoxification.
 Don’t forget the deepest sleep you will get afterwards.
 All from nature.
 No added chemicals.
 Pure.
 Isn’t that just what your body deserves?